 Adapted properties - a property that has been adapted for an applicant with disabilities.

 Advertising cycle - how often properties are advertised and available to make a bid on.
-Advertised - properties that are advertised and are available for applicants to bid for through

-Advertised - properties that are advertised and are available for applicants to bid for throug Home-Link.
+Advertised - properties that are advertised and are available for applicants to bid for through Home-Link.